 “Today is the big day!”
 Excitedly, Cade’s father shouted.
 It was as if he had scratched off the winning lottery ticket.
 The morning passed with no sign of Cade’s wicked ailments.
 Perhaps there was a silver lining to yesterday’s dark cloud.
 If there was to be a debilitating headache, it was better to have it yesterday than to have it today.
 With his hair slicked back, Cade was suited up from head to toe.

 “There’s something missing.”
 His father proclaimed.
 Opening the box held tightly in his hand, he took out a yellow rose.
 Carefully, he pinned the flower to the lapel of Cade’s coat.
 Then, taking a step back he nodded and affirmed.
 “Bad ass, my son!
 Now off you go to the prom.”

 Later that day Cade’s father received a message from the ruler of his son’s school.
 Principal Howe was a noble leader indeed.
 In her memo, it was noted that Cade was the life of the party.
 He and his class mates danced the entire afternoon.
 The students enjoyed a delicious meal and shared hours of precious laughter.
 Eagerly awaiting his son’s return, Cade’s father paced their uphill driveway.
-Just a couple blocks away, the stage coach finally came into view.
-Cade’s father waited quietly as the driver came to a complete stop.
-Haltingly, the screeching doors expanded and there he was, the fresh prince of Belmont.
+Moments later and just a couple blocks away, the stage coach finally came into view.
+Cade’s father waited patiently for the driver to come to a complete stop.
+Then the screeching doors expanded and there he was, the fresh prince of Belmont.
 With an enormous grin, Cade stepped down from the vehicle.
 And yes, he was still wearing both shoes.
 That shit only happens in fairy tales.